thycotic/ss-docs/directory-services/azure-active-directory/configuration-parameters/index.md

 # Configuration Parameters

 Azure Active Directory (_Azure AD_) configuration can be enabled by a user with the Administer Active Directory role.
-To change these settings, select **Directory Services** from the **Administration** menu, click the **Domain Name** associated with your Azure AD directory, and then click **Edit**.
+To change these settings, navigate to **Admin | Directory Services**, click the **Domain Name** associated with your Azure AD directory, and then click **Edit**.

-The required configuration screen settings:
+When creating a new directory, the required configuration screen settings have the following fields:

 - **Domain Name:** A friendly display name for the Azure Directory.